CCI-Tools/cate/docs/source/architecture.rst

    Cate SaaS Component Interactions.

-The Cate GUI is started by the user either by using the Cate Web UI from an internet browser or Cate Desktop.
+The Cate GUI is started by the user either by using the Cate App from an internet browser or on the local machine.
 By logging into the CateHub server from the Cate GUI, a new Cate Web API service will be spawned and "owned" by the user for the duration of the session.